 - Be open-ended – suggest that something ‘might’ or ‘could’ work – unless you are speaking about a technical, urgent or specific thing where there is a clear correct answer and even then, it is often best to get a subject matter expert or peer to be the definitive voice.

 - Ignore a conversation.
-If you are a community manager or executive, once you step into the dialog you can very easily shut it down because of your perceived authority so ignoring the conversation may be the best way to help it take off.
+If you are a community manager or executive, once you step into the dialog you can very easily shut it down because of your perceived authority so ignoring the conversation may be the best way to encourage engagement.

-- Use words like ‘no’, ‘but’, ‘should’ and ‘you [are wrong/should/think]’ unless you really have to.
+- Use absolutes, deflections, or judgment words like ‘no’, ‘but’, ‘should’ and ‘you [are wrong/should/think]’ unless you really have to.
 All of those words and phrasing can have an arresting effect on conversation and make people more defensive than they would otherwise be.

 - Be more declarative than you have to be.
 This is tough – in business, we are encouraged to be declarative and assertive but the more we complete thoughts and arguments, the less room there is for other voices, especially if you are an authority figure.